Last Updated on June 9, 2021 by Nancie

 If your pole doesn’t allow a baffle to slide over the top or bottom, look instead for a pole baffle that wraps around the pole.
-If this is a disk type squirrel baffle, choose a really wide one that the squirrels will have trouble getting around.
+If what you find is a disk type squirrel baffle rather than a barrel type, choose a really wide one that the squirrels will have trouble getting around.

 Baffling feeders is part of backyard bird feeding.
 If you put out food in your yard, you have to be realistic.
 Other critters will come to the party too.
 Setting up your feeders thoughtfully can save you a lot of money on bird seed and a lot of aggravation!

 For more on squirrels, see my post on Solving Squirrel Bird Feeder Problems.

 Want to read more posts about birds?
 When you subscribe below, you’ll get an email whenever a new post goes up (and ONLY then.
 Promise!)